How to Organize Your Personal Finances When You Run a Business

 If you're going to track your income, you need to track your expenses as well.
 Entrepreneurs have important expenses that must be paid in order to keep the business running.

 You can deduct some of your business expenses on your taxes and this will lower your taxable income.
-It will also lower the amount of that hits your pocket.
+It will also lower the amount of money that hits your pocket.
 As a result, most business owners actually net a lower income than what they gross.

 You can track your expenses the same way you track your expenses.
 Doing this will allow you to audit your expenses regularly as well so you can make sure you're not overspending on unnecessary costs.